Find peace

 It is possible to feel calm and secure as a new mom.
 It is possible to regain your sense of self and eliminate distressing or intrusive thoughts.

-Learn to calm anxious thoughts and reduce panic
+Learning to calm anxious thoughts and reduce panic

-Develop coping skills for uncertainty and loss of control
+Developing coping skills for uncertainty and loss of control

-Improve sleep and enhance emotional regulation
+Improving sleep and enhancing emotional regulation

-Address birth trauma or previous pregnancy loss
+Addressing birth trauma or previous pregnancy losses

-Strengthen confidence in yourself as a parent
+Strengthening confidence in yourself as a parent

 Therapy is tailored to your unique experience, whether your anxiety began during pregnancy or after delivery.